H-Planarity and Parametric Extensions: when Modulators Act Globally: Applications

 What is left is to explain how to compute $p_\gamma$ for $\gamma\subseteq X_i$.
 For each $v\in X_i\setminus\gamma$, we guess with which vertex of $B_i\setminus X_i$ $v$ is matched.
 There are $\Ocal(n)$ choices for each such $v$, and therefore $\Ocal(n^3)$ guesses to match all vertices in $X_i\setminus\gamma$.
 Let $H_i'$ be the graph obtained from $H_i$ after removing $X_i$ and the vertices matched with vertices of $X_i\setminus\gamma$.
 We have $p_\gamma=\pmm(H_i')+|X_i\setminus\gamma|$.
 Note that for any $C\in Z_i$, $X_i\subseteq N_{G_{i-1}}(C)=N_G(V(C))$.
 Indeed, otherwise, there would be $j>i$ such that $\Delta_C=\Delta_j$, with $\Delta_j\subseteq \Delta_i$, a contradiction.
 Therefore, for any $C\in Z_i$, if $|N_G(V(C))|\le3$, then $C$ is a connected component of $H_i'$, and if $|N_G(V(C))|=4$, then $C$ is a block of $H_i'$.
 The rest of $H_i'$ is $\inG_{\delta_{i-1}}(\Delta_i)$, that is a planar graph.
 Therefore, $H_i'$ is a graph whose blocks are either planar or in $\Hcal$.
 As said above, for each cut vertex, we know in which block it should be matched depending on the parity of the blocks.
 Hence, we can compute the weighted number of perfect matchings in each block separately.
 Note that the weights added by the gadgets of \autoref{fig_valiant2} are only present in planar blocks, where we know how to compute the weighted number of perfect matchings in polynomial time.
 In blocks belonging to $\Hcal$, the weight of edges did not change, so in the unweighted (resp. weighted) case, we know how to compute the unweighted (resp. weighted) number of perfect matchings in polynomial time.
 Thus, we can compute $\pmm(H_i')$ and, therefore, $p_\gamma$ in polynomial time. \end{proof}

 Again, by repetitive applications of \autoref{thm_perfectmatching}, we immediately obtain the following for graphs with bounded \hptd{$\Hcal$}. \begin{corollary} Let $\Hcal$ be a hereditary, CMSO-definable, and polynomial-time decidable graph class.
 Moreover, assume that the weighted (resp. unweighted) number of perfect matchings $\pmm(H)$ is computable in polynomial time for graphs in $\Hcal$.
-Then, there exists a polynomial-time algorithm that, given a weighted (resp. unweighted) graph $G$ with $\Hcal\mbox{-}\ptd(G)\leq k$, computes its weighted (resp. unweighted) number of perfect matchings $\pmm(G)$. \end{corollary}
+Then, there exists an algorithm that, given a weighted (resp. unweighted) graph $G$ with $\Hcal\mbox{-}\ptd(G)\leq k$, computes its weighted (resp. unweighted) number of perfect matchings $\pmm(G)$ in time $n^{O(k)}$. \end{corollary}

 If $G$ has $\Hcal$-planar treewidth at most $k$, even given a $\Pcal^{k}\triangleright\Hcal$-modulator of $G$, computing the number of perfect matchings is more difficult.
 Still, combining \cref{thm_perfectmatching} with the dynamic programming approach of \cite{ThilikosW22}, it is easy to derive an algorithm that, given a weighted graph, computes the weighted number of its perfect matchings in time $n^{O(k)}$.